 This article was written with B1UP in mind but all principles in the text apply to other B1 Client based add-ons like iPayment and so on.
 When something is B1UP specific it is pointed out in the text.

-Q: I think my boyum add-on is slow!
-Have you guys written poorly code that cause this?
+Q: I think my Boyum add-on is slow!
+Have you guys written poorly code that causes this?

 A: Certainly not.
-One of our highest goals is performance in the product and huge amount of hours goes into performance tuning every single month.
+One of our highest goals is the performance of the product and a huge amount of hours goes into performance tuning every single month.

 [B1UP Specific] That being said, the highly dynamic nature of B1UP will have an impact on performance and it will never be able as performance effective as a highly specific add-on.
-Also we can never be faster then the underlying SAP SDK.
+Also, we can never be faster than the underlying SAP SDK.